 Iceland was the first country to have an openly gay Prime Minister

-This is one of the my favorite facts about Iceland!
+This is one of my favorite facts about Iceland!
 The first Prime Minister in Iceland was Johanna Siguroardottir.
 She was elected in 2009 and was also the very first openly gay head of state in the world.
 She legalized same sex marriage while in office!

 Iceland has a universal health care system and no private hospitals